This is where Wuhan coronavirus cases have been confirmed worldwide

-There are more than 200 confirmed cases of Wuhan coronavirus in more than 25 countries and territories outside mainland China.
-Two people have died outside of mainland China from the virus -- a 44-year-old Chinese man in the Philippines, and a 39-year-old man in Hong Kong.
+There at least 340 confirmed cases of Wuhan coronavirus in more than 25 countries and territories outside mainland China.
+Two people have died outside of mainland China from the virus — a 44-year-old Chinese man in the Philippines, and a 39-year-old man in Hong Kong.

 A number of countries, such as the United States and Japan, have evacuated their nationals on flights from Wuhan, capital of Hubei province.